Adult Intellectual & Developmental Disabilities

 HOW DO I SIGN UP?

-Registration for Fall 2025 is now open!
+Registration for Winter 2026 is now open!
 To register, please select the Register Now button below.

 If you have questions, click on the button below to contact us.